Diamondoid heat pump system

 Also Thermomechanical energy converter.

-With advanced APM heat pumps systems for reaching liquid nitrogen or helium temperatures can probably be easily created.
-They could be made into desktop scale devices with nothing more than a power connection or more importantly integrated into nanofactories to gain more reliable mechanosynthetic operation with lower error rates.
+With an advanced APM technology level reached heat pumps systems for reaching liquid nitrogen or helium temperatures can probably be easily created.
+They could be made into desktop scale devices with nothing more than a power connection.
+Or more importantly rey could be integrated into nanofactories to gain more reliable mechanosynthetic operation with lower error rates.

 [correction: the correct cycle is probably similar to the reverse otto cycle aka constant volume cycle]

 The air refrigeration cycle also known as Bell Coleman cycle or reverse Brayton cycle (see: heat pumps in general and "gas cycle diagram" ) is nice for diamondoid AP systems since high compression ratios are easily archivable and liquid nitrogen temperatures can be archived just by using ambient air

 An easy to implement (but not optimal) gas cycle is like follows:

 - compress gas in thermal contact to the heat radiator to fluid densities (around ~1000bar)